cindyloo/rockstar-ai/README.md

 The training set is sourced from a museum outside of Tokyo called "The Museum of Rocks that Look Like Faces."
 <img src="https://github.com/cindyloo/rockstar-ai/blob/master/rock_faces.jpg" >

 " Once upon a time, there was a man named Shozo Hayama-san.
 He saw faces in many things, especially the rocks along the river in his town.
-He gathered them over 50 years and in fact started up a museum showcasing these rocks of humanity.
-As he has since passed away, his daughter runs the [museum](http://www006.upp.so-net.ne.jp/chinseki/index-ex.html).
+He loved these rocks and surrounded himself with them.
+Over time he had many hundreds of these rock friends.
+When he passed away, his rocks stayed behind, as rocks usually do."

+Shozo Hayam-san gathered these rocks over 50 years and in fact started up a museum showcasing these rocks of humanity.
+As he has since passed away, his daughter runs the museum.
 This project serves as both a reminder and a warning for our desire to systematize the natural world and what goes missing in that pursuit.
 Can we emulate Shozo Hayama-san's vision?
 Should we even try?